 General

-In the General settings, you can edit the process definition name, include the process in reporting, set general data, and configure expiry time using Cron Expressions and ISO 8601 formatting.
+In the General settings, you can edit the process definition name, include the process in reporting, set general data, and configure expiry time expression using Cron Expressions and ISO 8601 formatting.

-For more information about Cron Expressions and ISO 8601 formatting, check the following section;
+For more information about Cron Expressions and ISO 8601 formatting, check the following section:

 Timer Expressions